MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAQ-Intelligent-Cloud.md

 - Dynamics NAV 2018 CU 16

-    Support added with the April 2019 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] update
+    Support added with the April 2019 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] update **NAV2018 will only be supported up to the Wave2 Release of Business Central.
+This update will release approximately the beginning of Octover 2019.
+With the Wave2 release a customer will need to update their on premise if they want to migrate to the cloud.  **See the Wave 2 release notes for more information.
 <!-- - Dynamics SL 2018 CU 1-->

 ## How is my on-premises data replicated to my [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant?